 While this is a step forward, there are still limitations.
 The DOJ does not have the authority to file suit against private employers and Title VII only applies to employers with 15 or more employees.

 LGBT advocates are still pushing for a statutory bar against workplace discrimination on the basis of sexual orientation or gender identity.
 Despite the efforts of lawmakers over the past decade, this has never been accomplished.

 On a state level, Florida is one of thirty-two states that does not have laws prohibiting discrimination against transgender people specifically,.
 However, the Florida Civil Rights Act (FCRA) mirrors treatment of Title VII, and the likely expansion of interpreting “transgender” to be included in the definition of “sex” may be a reasonable extension of the same protection of “sex” under the FCRA.

 Locally, the cities of West Palm Beach and Lake Worth and both Palm Beach and Broward County do prohibit discrimination based on gender identity in public and private employment and housing, as well as in public venues from restaurants to hospitals.

 Should you have any questions related to transgender discrimination, please contact us online or call our offices at (561) 653-0008.
-At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.